-Despite the fact that co-sleeping has gone from a big cultural “no no”, to being a huge parenting “Yes” tick box, I am not afraid to say that I hate co-sleeping.
+Despite the fact that co-sleeping has gone from a big cultural “no-no”, to being huge parenting “Yes”, I am not afraid to say that I hate co-sleeping.
 I absolutely hate it.

 Let’s read that again … I hate co-sleeping.
 I don’t hate my children, I just don’t want them sleeping in my bed anymore!